 Sierra Health Foundation developed partnerships with health and civic leaders, building on the Health Care Working Group convenings held in 2011 by Congresswoman Doris Matsui.
 Initiative partners include leaders from community clinics, health systems, health plans, associations and counties, as well as physicians, policymakers and others.
 The California Endowment and Sacramento Region Community Foundation were funding partners for the market analysis and strategic planning process.

-For more information about the Sacramento Region Health Care Partnership, e-mail Director of Health Programs Kaying Hang or call (916) 922-4755 x3319.
+For more information about the Sacramento Region Health Care Partnership, e-mail Vice President of Programs and Partnerships Kaying Hang or call (916) 922-4755 x3319.